-We design information systems, smart buildings, ecological friendly communities, learning spaces and so many aspect of our society but we unfortunately do not apply this holistic approach to designing learning environments.
-Apple has always designed excellent hardware but with their iPhone, iPad and the whole IOS ecosystem they gone a step further and have designed a mobile communication or networking environment that just works.
+We design information systems, smart buildings, ecological friendly communities, learning spaces and so many aspects of our society but we, unfortunately, do not apply this holistic approach to designing learning environments.
+Apple has always designed excellent hardware but with their iPhone, iPad and the whole IOS ecosystem they have gone a step further and have designed a mobile communication or networking environment that just works.
 If we apply a similar purposeful design to our learning environments we also can create a significant learning environment that just works.

 The following mandala highlights the components that we need to consider when we are creating significant learning environments:

 The development of the Creating Significant Learning Environments (CSLE) summer institute in the summer of 2010 was a response to Abilene Christian University’s (ACU) 21st Century Vision of educating global leaders who think critically, globally and missionally.
 To satisfy this vision ACU faculty and staff were required to create courses based on modern instructional design principles that incorporate significant, active and collaborative learning.

 Elements of Dee Finks Creating Significant Learning Experiences were combined with the foundations of Inquisitivism and years of practical experience in developing significant learning environments to result in an approach that enabled faculty to design and build a significant learning environment that facilitated engaging, active and authentic student-centered learning.

 Several 5 day workshop were run from May to December of 2010 resulting in the development or redevelopment of over 30 courses.

 CSLE uses Finks taxonomy and backward design principles but moves well beyond Finks focus on the classroom experience to incorporates the following factors that make up the whole learning environment:

 - Teaching roles – Presenter, Facilitator, Coach, Mentor